cncf/landscape2/README.md

 - **Landscape data**.
 The landscape data file is a YAML file that describes the items that will be displayed in the landscape website.
 For backwards compatibility reasons, this file *must* follow the format and conventions defined in the [CNCF *landscape.yml* file](https://github.com/cncf/landscape/blob/master/landscape.yml).

 - **Landscape settings**.
-The settings file is a YAML file that allows customizing some aspects of the generated landscape website, such as how to group items or which ones should be featured.
+The settings file is a YAML file that allows customizing some aspects of the generated landscape website, such as the logo, colors, how to group items or which ones should be featured.
 For more information about the settings file, please see the [reference documentation](https://github.com/cncf/landscape2/blob/main/docs/config/settings.yml).

 - **Landscape guide**.
 The guide file is a YAML file that defines the content of the guide that will be displayed on the landscape website.
 For more information, please see the [reference documentation](https://github.com/cncf/landscape2/blob/main/docs/config/guide.yml).